whiteleaf7/termcolorlight/README.md

 # TermColorLight

 This gem is library that convert color tags (e.g. `<red>str</red>` ) to ansicolor(vt100 escape sequence).

-Lightweight version of TermColor.gem.
-Not use other gems, it is very simple and very fast.
+And this's lightweight version of TermColor.gem without other gems.
+In addition process spedd is surprisingly fast.

 ## Installation